Pallara

 Pallara shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Pallara's educational attainment exceeds broader standards.
-Among residents aged 15+, 45.3% have university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
-Bachelor degrees are most common at 30.2%, followed by postgraduate qualifications (11.8%) and graduate diplomas (3.3%).
-Vocational credentials are also prevalent, with 27.8% of residents holding such qualifications – advanced diplomas at 12.2% and certificates at 15.6%.
+Pallara's educational attainment exceeds broader standards, with 45.3% of its residents aged 15 and above possessing university qualifications, compared to 25.7% in Queensland and 30.4% nationally.
+This notable advantage places the area favourably for knowledge-based prospects.
+Bachelor degrees are most prevalent at 30.2%, followed by postgraduate qualifications (11.8%) and graduate diplomas (3.3%).
+Vocational credentials are also prominent, with 27.8% of residents aged 15 and above holding such qualifications - advanced diplomas at 12.2% and certificates at 15.6%.

-Educational participation is high, with 27.9% currently enrolled in formal education.
-This includes 10.6% in primary education, 5.1% in secondary education, and 4.9% pursuing tertiary education.
+Educational participation is notably high, with 27.9% of residents currently enrolled in formal education, including 10.6% in primary, 5.1% in secondary, and 4.9% pursuing tertiary education.

 Frequently Asked Questions - Education